使用笔记前,请先阅读《关于志萍版“老友记”英语学习笔记的说明》。

 Joey: What are you talking about?
 Keep it!

 Phoebe: Okay.
-Okay, let's say I bought a really great pair of shoes.
-Do you know what I'd hear, with every step I took?
-'Not-mine.
-Not-mine.
-Not-mine.'
-And even if I was happy, okay, and, and skipping- 'Not-not-mine, not-not-mine, not-not-mine, not-not-mine'…
+Okay.
+Let's say I bought a really great pair of shoes.
+Do you know what I'd hear with every

 Monica: We're with you.
 We got it.

 Phoebe: Okay.
-I'd- just- I'd never be able to enjoy it.
+I just- I'd never be able to enjoy it.
 It would be like this giant karmic debt.

-karma :(in Buddhism and Hinduism) the sum of sb’s good and bad actions in one of their lives, believed to decide what will happen to them in the next life n.因果报应;业(业发生后不会消除,决定今世或来世的善恶报应)
+and bad actions in one of their lives, believed to decide what will happen to them in the next life (佛教和印度教)业,

-Monica: Chandler, what are you doing? (puling him up) Hey.
-Whaddya doing?
+Monica: Chandler, what are you doing? [pulling him up] Hey, what are you doing?

-exhale :to breathe out the air or smoke, etc. in your lungs vt.呼出
+exhale [eks'heil]: to breathe out the air or smoke, etc. in your lungs 呼气,发出

-mouthful :an amount of food or drink that you put in your mouth at one time n.满口
+mouthful: an amount of food or drink that you put in your mouth at one time 一口(食物或饮料)

 Ross: What is this?!

-reward :a thing that you are given because you have done sth good, worked hard, etc. n.奖赏[U];奖品[C]
+reward [ri'wɔ:d]: a thing that you are given because you have done something good, worked hard, etc. 奖励

 Chandler: Okay, so this time I won't quit!

-Monica: Alright.
-I'm gonna go change, I've got a date.
+Monica: All right.
+I'm gonna go change.
+I've got a date.

 Joey: So when do we get to meet the guy?

-get :(informal) [v to inf] to have the opportunity to do sth 有机会[+to-v]
+get to: to have the opportunity to do something 有机会

-let’s see :(informal) used when you are thinking or trying to remember sth
+let's see: (also let me see) used when you are thinking or trying to remember something 让我(们)想想,让我(们)看

 All: Oh, come on!
 Come on!